It’s no secret the blogosphere tends to hold financial advisors in contempt.

 - Don’t show any advisor what the other advisors recommended.

-Ask every advisor to design what they believe is the best plan possible, then you can take all the plans and compare the pros and cons of each on your own.
-If an advisor really has your best interest at heart and knows the best way to help you reach your goals, they should have no issue with putting their best foot forward without knowing what everyone else in town is recommending.
+Ask every advisor to design what they believe is the best plan possible.
+Then you can take all the ideas and compare the pros and cons of each on your own.
+If an advisor has your best interest at heart and knows the best way to help you reach your goals, they should have no issue with putting their best foot forward without knowing what everyone else in town is recommending.

 Not everyone will benefit from a financial advisor.